|

 the result of the restoration of the magnificent Palace that King D. Diniz

 built for his wife, Queen Santa Isabel.
-The high quality of building materials
+In the sixties, the castle, became

-used, has been completed with the finest decor including museum pieces.
+Isabel, has the finest decor including museum pieces, several rooms still

 - The